ramya-ramamur/Cryptocurrencies/README.md

 ![hvplot_scatter_totalcoinsmined_vs_totalcoinsupply](https://user-images.githubusercontent.com/75961057/156837102-c1a90e89-1724-4701-95bb-dd486e683360.png)

 # Summary
 Classification of 532 cryptocurrencies based on similarities of their features has resulted in dividing them into four classes.
-We can see that classes 3 and 1 are the most profitable cryptos with Bitcoin and Ethereum (class 3) being the most popular.
-The investment banks can now concentrate on the the individuality of these classes to determined their performance and decide the profitabilty of investing in them.
+We can see from the 3d Scateer plot that classes 3 and 1 contain most of the cryptos that are similar in features while classes 0 and 2 contain cryptos that are outliers.
+The investment banks should concentrate on the the individuality of these classes to determined their performance and decide the profitabilty of investing in them.